aws-ia/terraform-aws-eks-blueprints/examples/blue-green-upgrade/README.md

 terraform apply
 ```

-> There can be somme Warnings due to not declare variables.
-This is normal and you can ignore them as we share the same `terraform.tfvars` for the 3 projects by using symlinks for a uniq file, and we declare some variables used for the eks-blue and eks-green directory
+> There can be some Warnings due to not declare variables.
+This is normal and you can ignore them as we share the same `terraform.tfvars` for the 3 projects by using symlinks for a unique file, and we declare some variables used for the eks-blue and eks-green directory

 ### Create the Blue cluster